shiftcode/delete-cfn-stacks-action/README.md

   with:
     stackNamePrefix: 'ch-website'
     waitForDeleteComplete: true
+    # master & main are ignored by default
-    ignoreBranches: '["master", "#001-dev"]'
+    ignoreBranches: '["#1-dev"]'
 ```
 ### Hints
-- if there are stacks in multiple regions: use both actions two times with their corresponding region.
+- If there are stacks in multiple regions: use both actions two times with their corresponding region.
-- if working with `assumedRoles` and [`aws-actions/configure-aws-credentials@v1`](https://github.com/aws-actions/configure-aws-credentials) the policy statement for the static iam user needs to have the actions `"sts:AssumeRole` AND `sts:TagSession` allowed on the role to assume.
+- If working with `assumedRoles` and [`aws-actions/configure-aws-credentials@v1`](https://github.com/aws-actions/configure-aws-credentials) the policy statement for the static iam user needs to have the actions `"sts:AssumeRole` AND `sts:TagSession` allowed on the role to assume.
 The Trust relationship of the assumed role needs to allow those actions for the assuming user.

 ## Development
 ### testing